 Excessive Sweating (Hyperhidrosis)

+Excessive sweating affects 2-3% of the population.
 Normal sweating regulates our body temperature and helps us not to overheat.
 For instance, when being in hot weather, exercising or when having fever, we tend to sweat.
 Excessive sweating, on the other hand, makes us sweat more than we should on normal basis.
 People who have Hyperhidrosis tend to sweat even when not feeling hot, exercising or stressed.
 This condition affects 2-3% of the population.

 It is a more serious issue than we might think.
 Hyperhydrosis affects the well-being of many individuals and can be real uncomfortable and embarrassing.
 Especially in social situations, when your handshake has that cold and wet feel, or the usual sweat marks develop in underarm regions.
 It can be somewhat uncomfortable for someone you shake hands with when you are dripping sweat all over your hands!